Integrative-Transcriptomics/PhageExpressionAtlas/README.md

 The PhageExpressionAtlas can be accessed online via https://phageexpressionatlas.cs.uni-tuebingen.de, or by running it locally on your machine.

 ### How to run the Altas locally:
-After installing the requirements in the requirements.txt file, run the following command in your terminal:
+After installing the requirements in the requirements.txt file, run the following command in your terminal:  (Note: before running, make sure you are inside the inner PhageExpressionAtlas folder which contains the app.py file)

 ```bash
 python app.py